Ant01n3/AntApplet/README.md

 Naturally the more ants used a path before, the more there is pheromone and therefore the more an ant will be influenced to follow this path.
 This positive feedback loop allows to build paths toward food.

 However pheromone tend to evaporate with time and must be regularly dropped on the path.
 If no more food is available at the end of the path, ants will not lay down pheromones and the path will disappear with time.
-This negative feedback mechanism allows ant to forget old non interesting paths.
+This negative feedback mechanism allows ant to "forget" old non interesting paths.

 As ants travel on edges at a constant speed, ants using shorter paths will reach food faster, and if they use the same path to go back to